We are the principal provider of counselling training in Peterborough.

 This short course will cover listening and responding skills, contracting, confidentiality, self-development, supervision and the nature of counselling.
 You will also examine different methods and dimensions of counselling and gain an insight into related courses should you wish to progress in this area.

-Award in Intro to Counselling Skills Level 2
+Award in Introduction to Counselling Skills Level 2

 This course is suitable for a wide range of people who would like to improve their listening skills, to use in their own life, in voluntary work or in paid employment.
 This course offers a short, lively introduction to active communication and listening skills.
 The course won’t teach you to be a counsellor, but it offers a great 10 week introduction, which may help you decide if further training in this subject area is suitable for you.